Nutlope/notesGPT/README.md

 - [ ] Add Convex vector search for searching

 ## v2 (stretch)

+- [ ] Prompt engineer the summary more

 - [ ] Make the due date on the tasks editable
 - [ ] Make sure the transcript gets streamed into the frontend